rpm-software-management/rpm-web/user_doc/dependencies.md

     Provides: lda
 ```

-in its .spec file.
+in its spec file.
 No version numbers may be used with virtual packages.

 Provides are often used to supply file dependencies such as /bin/sh on machines that are only partly managed by rpm.
 A virtual package with